michaelenger/Brage/README.md

   * `content` Content of the page
   * `path` URI path to the page

+### Pages

+Pages are defined in files contained in the `pages` directory.
+They can be either Mustache templates, Markdown files, or YAML files defining content blocks to use.

+There is only one required file, `index` which defines the index page.
+Any other files in the directory will be turned into pages in subfolders so that the path to the generated HTML file is correct based on the template file's location.

+For example the file `pages/example/hello.mustache` would become the file `build/example/hello/index.html` and have the URI `/example/hello`.

 ### Assets

 Any files in a directory called `assets` will be copied as-is to the build directory.